jeremyneveu/m2-npac-grac/chapters/00_introduction.md

 Armed with these tools, let's move on to a simple derivation of the Einstein's equation, which reduces gravitation to a deformation of space-time by matter.
-Let's start with a massive particle massive particle moving slowly through a weak gravitational field gravitational field.
-The weak velocity allows us to neglect $x in front of $t.
+Let's start with a
+massive particle moving slowly through a weak gravitational field.
 According to the Equivalence Principle, we have seen that there exists a system of inertial coordinates coordinates $\left(ct,\vec x'\right)$[^2] such that the equation of motion of motion [](#eq:eqm2) is also valid in this new situation with gravitational field.
+The weak velocity allows us to neglect $\dd\vec x/\dd\tau$ in front of $c\dd t/\dd\tau$.
 We then have, to first order in a weak, quasi-stationary quasi-stationary gravity field:
 $$
 \frac{\dd^2x'^\mu}{\dd\tau^2} + \Gamma^\mu_{\ 00}\left(c\frac{\dd t}{\dd\tau}\right)^2=0, \qquad \Gamma^\mu_{\ 00} \approx -\frac{1}{2}g^{\mu\nu}\frac{\partial g_{00}}{\partial x'^\nu}.